WinterAlexander/Boing/README.md

 ### Features

-The physic engine is designed to support Circle, AABB and Limit colliders.
-A limit is a part of a line (segment), 4 limits can make a rectangle in any rotation.
+The physic engine is designed to support Circle, AABB and Bound colliders.
+A bound is a part of a line (segment), 4 bounds can make a rectangle in any rotation.
 This physic engine is not aiming to be realistic in anyway.
 The main reason is that realistic physic engines like Box2D gives non satisfactory results for 2D platformer games.
 As a game programmer, I wanted to have full control over my player movement and that's why I gave birth to this physic engine.

 ### Inspiration